Implement this interface to execute code at the start of the Player build or AssetBundle build process.

 Introducing environment-specific behavior, external dependencies, randomness, or other non-deterministic elements can lead to outcomes

 that are challenging to debug or reproduce.
-This unpredictability may also compromise the efficiency and accuracy of incremental builds or incremental upgrades.
+This unpredictability might compromise the efficiency and accuracy of incremental builds or incremental upgrades.

-The main difference between this interface and IPreprocessBuildWithReport or Build.IPreprocessBuild is that this callback gets called on AssetBundle builds as well as Player builds.
+The main difference between this interface and IPreprocessBuildWithReport or Build.IPreprocessBuild is that this callback gets called on AssetBundle builds and Player builds.

 Additional resources: BuildPlayerProcessor.PrepareForBuild, IPostprocessBuildWithContext, BuildPlayerProcessor, BuildPipeline.BuildPlayer, BuildPipeline.BuildAssetBundles.